valeriadiniz/valeriadiniz/README.md

   <br>

   ## About me
-  I am a systems analyst and developer graduated from FATEC Ourinhos, Postgraduate in Industrial Process Automation and Robotics.
+  I'm a systems analyst and developer graduated from FATEC Ourinhos, Postgraduate in Industrial Process Automation and Robotics.

-  I am a beginner developer and a technology enthusiast.
-I'm currently 24 years old, I'm Brazilian.
+  I'm a beginner developer and a technology enthusiast, currently studying Technology Management at Fatec de Assis.

+  24 years old, I'm Brazilian.